irisnet/irisnet/WHITEPAPER.md

 * `Number (int)`: A unique number for all packets

-* `Status (enum): NoAck`
+* `Status (enum)`: `NoAck`

-* `Type (string): "iris-service-definition" or "iris-service-binding"`
+* `Type (string)`: "iris-service-definition" or "iris-service-binding"

-Now let's look at how interchain service invocation happens through IBC.
+Now let's take a look at how interchain service invocation happens through IBC.
-When a request is made for a Unicast service, the application checks if the target binding is local, if so, the ServiceRequest is appended to the corresponding request table as explained in 2.2; otherwise, an IBCPacket containing the ServiceRequest will be created instead.
+When a request is made for a `Unicast` service, the application checks if the target binding is `Local`; where this is true, the `ServiceRequest` is appended to the corresponding request table as explained in 2.2; otherwise, an
+`IBCPacket` containing the `ServiceRequest` will be created instead.

-An IBCPacket containing a ServiceRequest is composed of:
+An `IBCPacket` containing a `ServiceRequest` is composed of:

 * `Header (IBCPacketHeader)`: The packet header

 * `Payload (ServiceRequest)`: The bytes of the service request

-The IBCPacketHeader above is composed of:
+The `IBCPacketHeader` above is composed of:

 * `SrcChainID (string)`: The ID of the blockchain creating this packet

-* `DstChainID (string)`: The ID of the blockchain where the remote provider is located, i.e., ServiceRequest.ServiceBinding.ChainID
+* `DstChainID (string)`: The ID of the blockchain where the remote provider is located, i.e., `ServiceRequest.ServiceBinding.ChainID`

 * `Number (int)`: A unique number for all packets

-* `Status (enum)`: AckPending
+* `Status (enum)`: `AckPending`

 * `Type (string)`: "iris-service-request"

-* `MaxHeight (int)`: Current height + ServiceRequest.Timeout
+* `MaxHeight (int)`: Current height + `ServiceRequest.Timeout`

-As a remote request finally arrives at the destination chain, the application will append it to the corresponding endpoint (request table) for the targeted binding.
-A response to this remote request will be wrapped in a receipt IBCPacket that is routed all the way back to the source chain and appended to the remote endpoint (response table) for the originating consumer.
+As a remote request finally arrives at the destination chain, the application would append it to the corresponding endpoint (the request table) for the targeted binding.
+A response to this remote request would be wrapped in a receipt `IBCPacket` that is routed all the way back to the source chain and appended to the remote endpoint (the response table) for the originating consumer.

-Request for a remote Multicast service is treated in the same way except that more than one `IBCPacket` could be generated in the source chain.
+Request for a remote `Multicast` service is treated in the same way except that more than one `IBCPacket` could be generated in the source chain.

-Remote complaints and resolutions work exactly like requests and responses, and therefore will not be elaborated here.
+Remote complaints and resolutions are expected to work in the same manner as requests and responses, and therefore will not be elaborated here.

 Below is a complete list of application-dependent `IBCPacket` types: